HelloPanJT/advancedGreedySnake/README.md

 * The AI snake will give up and seek a new User snake to kill.
 If the AI snake didn't kill its target User snake within 30-steps, it would walk around 5 circles and then to try to get another snake if any other user snake available.
 * The maximum number of AI snakes is fixed, the number of AI snake can be configured in the code, which is defined as MAX_AISNAKE_NUM.
 If needed, we could change it larger or smaller.
 It will increase as new player join the game until the number of snake satisfies the maximum number.
 * An AI snake will never kill itself unless there is no available next step, e.g., its head is stuck by other snakes or the boarder corner or itself.
-* An user snake will be only targeted by one AI Snake at one time.
+* An user snake will be only targeted by one AI Snake once.
-* The AI snake always use the shortest available path to track the client snake.

 ###### 2. User name detected
   We detect the username input.
 If the new comer input the same username with any current user in the game, the new comer will receive a alert to ask them to try the other username.